thunderbird/webext-docs/messageDisplay.rst

 .. api-section-annotation-hack:: -- [Added in TB 81, backported to TB 78.4.0]

-Gets an array of the currently displayed messages in the specified tab.
+Gets an array of the currently displayed messages in the specified tab (even if the tab itself is currently not visible).
 The array is empty if no messages are displayed.

 .. api-header::
    :label: Parameters